jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 Cosmic time and conformal time
 --------------------------------

 Time deserves a special mention.
 In our ideal Universe, with no over- or under-densities of matter, all clocks that follow expansion (i.e. with no motion of their own) beat the second at the same rate.
 With infinite time at our disposal to set all the clocks in the Universe, we can propose a universal convention for synchronizing our clocks.
 For example, when the temperature of the CMB reaches a given value, all the civilizations in the Universe can decide that this corresponds to a certain date.
-It is therefore possible to define a cosmic time, common to all comobile observers {cite:p}`Weinberg1972` [p.
+It is therefore possible to define a cosmic time, common to all comoving observers {cite:p}`Weinberg1972` [p.
 409].